dhclark18/analyzarr/README.md

 # Analyzarr

-This Docker-based tool verifies that downloaded filenames match official titles (via TVDb) and triggers Sonarr to re-download them if they don’t.
-It also creates a database to view problematic episodes for manual intervention.
+This Docker-based tool verifies that downloaded episode filenames match official titles (via TVDb).
+The webpage provides a detailed breakdown of each episode so you can see exactly which episodes are potentially problematic.
+This was created this becuase every so often a string of episodes (typically after a multi-part episode) would be offset due to the various episode numberings some shows have.
+This will catch those situations in addition to random incorrectly labeled nzb files.

 ## Features

 - Auto-checks episode filenames against TVDb
-- Attempts 3 times to find nzb with correct title.
-Afterwards it flags the episode as problematic and just requests the nzb release with the highest custom format.
-Once an episode is flagged as problematic it won't be tocuhed by the matching software.
-- Creates database of problematic episodes for you to manually intervene.
+- Creates database containing various parameters for each episode.
-- Uses database to create webpage depicting all the tv series in your library and which ones have problematic episodes.
+- Uses database to create webpage that cleanly organizes everything by series and provides detailed information about each episode to help determine if episodes need redownloading.
 - Supports real-time directory watching.
-- Supports FORCED_RUN mode.
-When false it will just verify that downloaded episodes' filename match official titles without triggering a deletion and redownload.
+- Ability to only scan specific series and seasons.
+- Fuzzy matching to determine if episode titles match expected title.
+- Customizable END_MARKERS to help improve accuracy.
+Hihgly recommend adding a few extra words that commonly come right after the episode titles but cannot be named or hard coded for various reasons.
+- Purge button to remove deleted episodes or series from the database.

 ## Requirements

-- Only works with custom Sabnzbd currently because it requires a prequeue script specifically designed for Sabnzbd and psycopg2.
+- Only guarenteed to work with usenet files right now.
+Use with torrent files is untested.

 ## Setup

-1. Download sabnzbd_prequeue_script.py and edit variables.
-2. Set up Sabnzbd to use script as a prequeue script.
-3. Build custom Sabznbd so it has psycopg2.
-4. Create new docker stack using provided docker-compose.yml and modify variables as needed.
+1. Create new docker stack using provided docker-compose.yml and modify variables as needed (including END_MARKERS).
-5. Run stack for first time
+2. Run stack for first time.
-6. Restart stack (issue with database not being initialized on first run)
-7. Go to http://[your ip address]:5000 to see problematic episodes.
+3. Go to http://[your ip address]:5000 to see problematic episodes.
+Could take a couple of seconds to fully scan library depending on size.
-8. Enjoy.
-I recommend trying it out on one season in a series since this could trigger a large deletion and download if ran on entire library.

 ## Disclaimer

 This is a work in progress.
-I am a novice coder with no formal training and this was created with the help of AI.
-Its mainly a fun project because I noticed sometimes Sonarr would get a mislabeled nzb and I wouldnt find out until I tried to play it in Plex.
+I have no formal coding training and used AI to help.
+Its mainly a fun project.
 Use at your own risk.
 Feel free to provide feedback.